thliebig/openEMS-Project/doc-src/concepts/primitives.rst

 * Non-physical properties, such as dump boxes, probe boxes, etc. are not affected by the priority system.
-* Excitations (AddExcitation) are not affected as well, since multiple (super positioned) excitations are possible.
+* :ref:`concept_excitations` are not affected as well, since multiple (superpositioned) excitations are possible.
-* The curve primitive as a 1D line element is not affected
+* The curve primitive as a 1D line element is not affected.
-* Lumped elements are not affected
+* Lumped elements are not affected.

 Example: Metal Sheet With Cylindrical Holes
 """"""""""""""""""""""""""""""""""""""""""""